RichardBradley/liquibase.github.com/contributing.md

 ## Evangelizing ##

-Love LiquiBase?
+Love Liquibase?
 Tell your friends.
 Blog us.
 We don't have an advertising budget, so word of mouth is what we need.

 ## User Feedback ##

 If you find a bug or know of a feature that would be useful to you, [let us know](community.html).
-We try to guess at what end-users want and need, but real feedback from real users is extremely valuable and makes LiquiBase better for everyone.
+We try to guess at what end-users want and need, but real feedback from real users is extremely valuable and makes Liquibase better for everyone.